Forward Movement

 Overview

-• Movement 3: Move forward by using your back and abdominal muscles to move your core and chest over your feet and down the hill.
-Feel pressure build against your outside ski.
+• Movement 3: Move forward by using your back and abdominal muscles to move your core over your feet and down the hill.
+Feel pressure increase against your outside ski.

 • This description is the third of eight modules included in the Ski Technique module, describing how elite skiers and racers carve turns.